haskell-cryptography/governance/GOVERNANCE.md

 > A pull-request lands which creates massive performance regression when compiled with `-O2`, affecting a large number of downstream users.

 > Losing adoption opportunities because the most popular options are too entrenched and are maintained by stubborn people.

+> A security flaw is discovered by researchers and we need to urgently upgrade a project, in a possibly breaking way.

 ---